 - 2015 was when we started trying.

 - 2016: at the one year mark, I did day 3 and day 21 blood work to check hormone levels–everything looked normal, and showed that I ovulated.
-Eric did labwork as well, and while one of his factors was a little low.
+Eric did labwork as well, and one of his factors was a little low.
 They put him on an antibiotic to see if that made a difference, and while it didn’t, they told us they weren’t too concerned about it, since it was just below the normal range.
 WE MOVED TO CONWAY so I saw a new doctor, who scheduled an HSG (“the dye test”).
-Everything was normal.
+Everything was reported as normal.

 - 2017 was the year of testing for Eric.
 I went to see my doctor, who did a vaginal ultrasound and suspected a little bit of endometriosis.
-He wanted to schedule the laparascopic surgery, however, we also decided to test Eric before scheduling the surgery, and his numbers had declined drastically.
+He wanted to schedule the laparoscopic surgery, however, we also decided to test Eric before scheduling the surgery, and his numbers had declined drastically.
 They had us wait a few months, then test him again to see if this was a fluke, and the numbers were the same.
-He did blood work to check his hormone levels, but they were all textbook perfect My doctor prescribed Clomid for him (apparently, it can make an impact on men too!) then had us wait a few more months before testing again.
+He did blood work to check his hormone levels, but those were textbook perfect.
+My doctor prescribed Clomid for him (apparently, it can make an impact on men too!) then had us wait a few more months before testing again.
 Eric also tried going off a daily prescription he takes, just to see.
 It didn’t make a drastic difference, and the doctor told us there wasn’t really anything else they could do for him.

 - In early 2018, we tested Eric again, just to check in, and his numbers randomly went back up to normal!
 This is after he went back off Clomid and on his regular prescription, so we have no idea why.
 But since there’s nothing else to be done for him if his numbers do drop again, we decided we wouldn’t test him any more.
 Then, WE MOVED BACK TO FAYETTEVILLE so finally scheduling my surgery (now that everything was straightened out with Eric) was a little delayed until we settled in and reconnected with my doctor here.

-- In August, I had the laparoscopy procedure, and my doctor only found a little bit of endometriosis–not enough to necessarily be the cause of infertility, but she also did another round of dye through my tubes, which is said to be one of the most helpful things because it basically clears the pathway.
+- In August, I had the laparoscopy procedure, and my doctor only found a little bit of endometriosis–not enough to necessarily be the cause of infertility.
+She also did another round of dye through my tubes, which is said to be one of the most helpful things because it basically clears the pathway.
 If we aren’t pregnant by the end of the year, she said to call her and they would put me on Clomid just to try it, even though my hormones have been normal up to this point.

 Beyond the medical path, though, I struggle with feeling forgotten.
 I don’t feel intentionally left out, but I definitely feel left behind.
 This has become such a normal part of my life, and sometimes I forget to pray about it because it’s hard to picture anything different.